 “Rendering at maximum bit depth improves the video’s quality but increases how long encoding takes.”

-Not only is this vague, but it’s also not entirely accurate.
+This can be confusing.
 What does “Improves the video’s quality” mean?
-The explanation is also not entirely true: it doesn’t necessarily increase the encoding time.
+This explanation is also not the full picture: it doesn’t necessarily increase the encoding time.
 More on this later.

 For some reason there is no tooltip for Render at Maximum Depth in Premiere Pro 15.0, so you’re left to your own interpretation for that one.

 Let’s have a look at the rendering of video frames first.
 This can be done in 8-bit per channel, or in 32-bit per channel.
 If you’ve chosen GPU rendering (CUDA, Metal or OpenCL) in the Project Settings, it will always be done in 32-bit unless you’ve used effects that are not GPU-accelerated.

 If Software Only is chosen in the Project Settings, the bit depth depends on the Render at Maximum Depth switch.
 If it’s on, rendering will be done in 32-bit.
 If not, it’ll be done in 8-bit.